 How to make Grilled Goat Cheese Bruschetta

 The Tomato, Kalamata Olive, and Herb salad comes together easily with the diced tomato of your choice, kalamata olives, shallot, garlic, Italian flat leaf parsley, garlic, lemon juice, salt, and pepper.
 This can marinate on the counter while preparing the remainder of the meal.

-The toasts are made by slicing a French baguette in 1/2″ slices.
-Brush both sides with olive oil that has minced garlic, salt, and pepper mixed in in.
+The toasts are made by slicing a French baguette into 1/2″ slices.
+Brush both sides with olive oil that has minced garlic, salt, and pepper mixed in it.

 Grill the bread slices briefly over the flame, flipping once until toasted on both sides.